GW Center for Integrative Medicine is proud to offer Chinese Medicine and acupuncture in the Washington D.C. metropolitan area.

 What is acupuncture?

 Acupuncture is a family of safe procedures that can be used by adults and children alike.
-10-20 stainless steel sterile needles are inserted into acupuncture points and left in the body for up to 25 min to stimulate specific acupuncture points.
+1-20 stainless steel sterile needles are inserted into acupuncture points and left in the body for up to 25 min to stimulate specific acupuncture points.
 Other techniques can be offered during an acupuncture session when indicated.
-These may include moxibustion (heat therapy), cupping, guasha, micro bloodletting, electric stimulation (to provide needle vibration), laser stimulation, topical liniments, plasters, massage, and acupressure.
+These may include moxibustion (heat therapy), cupping, guasha, micro-bloodletting, electric stimulation (to provide needle vibration), laser and LED stimulation, topical liniments, herbal plasters, massage, and acupressure.

-Acupuncturists at GWCIM are knowledgeable in most acupuncture styles and are proficient in most acupuncture techniques.
+Acupuncturists at GWCIM specialize in most acupuncture styles and are proficient in most acupuncture techniques.
 All our practitioners have more than 20-10 years of experience.

 Conditions treatable by acupuncture